superbderrick/superbderrick/README.md

 - 🌟 These are the things I am studying these days
   - AR Unity
   - Android clean architectures and latest skills
-  - I am newbied for backend techs, Trying to learn cloud techs
+  - I am backend development newbie , Trying to learn cloud techs

 <details open>
 <summary>🤝 <b>To connect with me<b></summary>